radityaarya/portofolio-project-restful-crud/README.md

 # Web API RESTful CRUD
-An simple memo app for portofolio purposes.
+A simple memo app  created with NodeJS (for portofolio purposes).
 You can create, read, update and delete memo.
-Created with NodeJS.

 ---
 ## Frameworks & Libraries